 One of the four major championships in golf and is known for its all-professional field, adding to the intensity and prestige of the competition

-The 2024 PGA Championship is set to take place at Valhalla Golf Club in Louisville, Kentucky, from May 16-19, 2024.
+The 2025 PGA Championship is set to take place at Quail Hollow Club in Charlotte, North Carolina, from May 15–18, 2025.

-For the 2024 USPGA Championship Valhalla will play as a par 71 measuring over 7,400 yards
+For the 2025 PGA Championship, Quail Hollow will play as a par 71, measuring over 7,400 yards.

-For the 2024 event, the PGA Championship will once again bring together the world’s best players competing for one of golf’s most coveted trophies, the Wanamaker Trophyy.
+For the 2025 event, the PGA Championship will bring together the world’s best players vying for the prestigious Wanamaker Trophy.
+As one of golf’s four major championships, it promises drama, skill, and excitement that fans won’t want to miss.

 Team Odds